Skip to main content

 We use our risk methodology to:

-• Inform country of origin assessments for high- and medium-risk ingredients and materials, including cocoa, dairy, sugar cane and palm oil
+• Inform country of origin assessments for high- and medium-risk ingredients and materials, including cocoa, dairy, sugar cane, palm oil and pulp and paper packaging

 • Review supplier human rights and social compliance risks prior to entering into commercial relationships through our supplier selection and onboarding process